 Multiple Teeth Implants in Hanover, MD

 Dental implants do not support traditional dental bridges.
-Instead, they utilize the fully external support of your remaining natural teeth to hold the prosthetic tooth in place, cosmetically replacing your missing teeth.
+Instead, they utilize the full external support of your remaining natural teeth to hold the prosthetic tooth in place, replacing your missing teeth.
 While this method of tooth replacement is useful in the short term, it does not offer the long-term benefits that many patients desire from their dental restoration.

 Traditional Bridges Vs. Implant-Supported Bridges

 A traditional dental bridge uses the natural teeth on either side of the span of missing teeth to support the bridge.
 These anchor teeth wear down faster than they would normally.
 They’re also more susceptible to damage and tooth decay.
-Dental crowns are often used to help support these natural teeth.
+Dental crowns often help support these natural teeth.
 The crown takes on more of the stress of the bridge.
-However, crowns require a lot of the tooth structure to be removed in order to fit the crown, and they are expensive when used to replace multiple missing teeth.
+However, crowns require a lot of the tooth structure to be removed to fit the crown, and they are expensive when used to replace multiple missing teeth.